dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

   aspire-resource-name: webfrontend
 ```

-After executing the `azd infra synth` command, when `azd provision` and `azd deploy` are used it will
-use the Bicep and supporting files generated above.
-Note that if `azd infra synth` is executed again
+After executing the `azd infra synth` command, when `azd provision` and `azd deploy` are called they use the Bicep and supporting generated files.

+> [!IMPORTANT]
-it will replace any modified files with freshly generated ones (with a confirmation prompt).
+> If `azd infra synth` is called again, it replaces any modified files with freshly generated ones and prompts you for confirmation before doing so.

-## Working in teams
+## Isolated environments for debugging

-Because AZD makes it easy to provision new environments, it is possible for each team member to have an
-isolated cloud-hosted environment for debugging code in a setting that closely matches production.
-When
-doing this each team member should create their own environment using the following command:
+Because AZD makes it easy to provision new environments, it's possible for each team member to have an isolated cloud-hosted environment for debugging code in a setting that closely matches production.
+When doing this each team member should create their own environment using the following command:

 ```azurecli
 azd env new
 ```

-This will prompt the user for subscription and resource group information again and subsequent `azd up`,
-`azd provision`, and `azd deploy` invocations will use this new environment by default.
-The `--environment`
-switch can be applied to these commands to switch between environments.
+This will prompt the user for subscription and resource group information again and subsequent `azd up`, `azd provision`, and `azd deploy` invocations will use this new environment by default.
+The `--environment` switch can be applied to these commands to switch between environments.